 Discuss the elderly loved one’s quality of life

 It is essential to discuss with family members what the elderly individual will do for themselves and what they may need to rely on others for.
-This can help to determine if the elderly individual will need something like Cincinnati Assisting Hands home care.
+This can help to determine if the elderly individual will need home care.

 Many older people want to remain in their homes for as long as possible.
 This is important as it provides these individuals with their sense of independence and dignity.